-Milk is definitely part of the dairy group, but if you don’t eat dairy, there are plenty of other foods that are considered to be part of that group.
+Milk is definitely part of the dairy group, but if you don’t eat dairy, the group includes plenty of other foods.
 It could also be called the “calcium group.”

 - Calcium-fortified juices, cereals, breads, non-dairy milks, such as almond, cashew, or rice

 - Canned fish with bones, like sardines and salmon

 - Soybeans, tempeh, soy yogurt, and tofu made with calcium sulfate